Big Papi elected to HOF; Bonds, Clemens, Schilling left out

 Schilling asked the Hall to remove him from this year’s voting, but he remained an option.
 He was named on 58.6% of ballots, down from 71.1% last year.

-“I say it every year and especially this year, focus on who did get in,” Schilling tweeted. “@davidortiz deserved a 1st ballot induction!
-Congratulations my friend you earned it! #bigpapiHoF”
+”I say it every year and especially this year, focus on who did get in,” Schilling tweeted. ”(at)davidortiz deserved a 1st ballot induction!
+Congratulations my friend you earned it! (hash)bigpapiHoF”

 Bonds, Clemens, Schilling and Sosa are done on the BBWAA ballot, but they will be considered again next year by the Today’s Game era committee.
 The 16-person committee of Hall members, executives and veteran media members will convene in December to consider players who played between 1988-2016 and are no longer eligible for BBWAA selection.